Kirkstall Brewery: History

 The complex started as maltings, and the first buildings were erected at the end of the 18th and the beginning of the 19th century.
 They were later converted into a brewery and added to on several occasions between 1833 and 1954 for the various owners before its eventual conversion.

 The Kirkstall Brewery Co.
 Ltd. was registered in 1871, and by 1898 was producing around 72,000 barrels of beer a year.
 The beer was sold in Leeds and Yorkshire.
 Kirkstall beers have also been recorded arriving in Australia and New Zealand.

-In 1936, Dutton’s Blackburn Brewery Ltd. purchased Kirkstall Brewery Co Ltd. and its subsidiaries, Albion Brewery (Leeds) Ltd. and Willow Brewery Co.
-Ltd. In 1938, the company was renamed Dutton’s Lancashire & Yorkshire Brewery Corporation Ltd.
+In 1936, Dutton's Blackburn Brewery Ltd. purchased Kirkstall Brewery Co Ltd. and its subsidiaries, Albion Brewery (Leeds) Ltd. and Willow Brewery Co.
+Ltd. In 1938, the company was renamed Dutton's Lancashire & Yorkshire Brewery Corporation Ltd.

 Duttons sold the brewery but not the associated pubs to Whibread in 1957.
 Kirkstall Brewery was re-equipped, and the production of bitter and mild went up to quarter of a million barrels a year.
 The brewery was closed in 1983.
 On a warehouse building on the west side of the canal, it is still possible to see the doors just above the water level that were used to load barrels of beer onto barges.

-Kirkstall Brewery stood empty and unused until in the late 1990s, when it became a student accommodation under the name of "Brewery Student Village", part of Leeds Metropolitan University.
+Kirkstall Brewery stood empty and unused until in the late 1990s, when it became a student accommodation under the name of "Kirkstall Brewery Residences", part of Leeds Metropolitan University.
 The conversion was carried out by Bowman Riley Architects.

 Facilities

 The development provides accommodation for over 800 students.
-This number was initially over 1000, but more than 140 places were lost in 2011 due to water-related subsidence to two residential buildings, which had to be demolished in 2012.
+This number was initially over 1,000, but more than 140 places were lost in 2011 due to water-related subsidence to two residential buildings, which had to be demolished in 2012.